-Where are they located?
-France's Saharawi population is mostly in Paris and Marseilles.
+France's Sahrawi population is mostly in Paris and Marseilles.

-Along with their normal work schedules, the Saharawis are trying to convince the French majority to be sympathetic to the situation faced by Western Sahara where the Saharawis are in a state of low-level war with the Moroccans.
-Towards this end, the Saharawis have started an excellent football (soccer) team that is winning matches, and speaking out for their countrymen in Western Sahara.
+Along with their normal work schedules, the Sahrawis are trying to convince the French majority to be sympathetic to the situation faced by Western Sahara where the Sahrawis are in a state of low-level war with the Moroccans.
+Towards this end, the Sahrawis have started an excellent football (soccer) team that is winning matches, and speaking out for their countrymen in Western Sahara.

 When the original Berbers were conquered by the Arabs, many fled to the desert, while others were assimilated.
 All of them, however, accepted the Arab Muslim religion with open hearts.
 As they embraced their new faith, they carried it with them on their nomadic journeys.
 Despite their devotion, however, the Berbers retained many of their traditional beliefs.
 To this day, West African Islam, with its mixture of beliefs, is more tolerant of diversity than Islam elsewhere.

-While some pre-Islamic beliefs still exist among the Saharawis, they like to think of themselves as pure Muslims.
+While some pre-Islamic beliefs still exist among the Sahrawis, they like to think of themselves as pure Muslims.
 Like most North African groups, there are some beliefs that certain dead Muslim teachers have a power that can be accessed for healing through pilgrimage to their grave sites.
-Some scholars have mentioned that the Saharawis also worship a god known as Sidi Erbbi, who is paternal and full of life.
+Some scholars have mentioned that the Sahrawis also worship a god known as Sidi Erbbi, who is paternal and full of life.

-What are their needs?
-The Saharawis need the chance to be transformed by a relationship with Jesus Christ.
+The Sahrawis need the chance to be transformed by a relationship with Jesus Christ.
 This is extremely difficult in West Africa, but they can hear of Jesus in France where there is relative freedom of religion.

-Pray for effective, evangelistic tools to be translated into the Saharawi language.
+Pray for effective, evangelistic tools to be translated into the Sahrawi language.